 - The transaction charges imposed by Al Ansari is low and depends on the currency.

-- Apart from currency exchange, Al Ghurair provides other financial services like money remittance, nonresident account, national bonds, and many more services.
+- Besides currency exchange, Al Ghurair provides other financial services like money remittance, nonresident accounts, national bonds, and many more.

 - It holds more than 25 branches in and around UAE.
 It has branches in main places like malls, beaches etc.